Costinteo/osds-lab/lab1/README.md

 ## Exercise 3 - Stacks, calling conventions and mind controlling execution

 What's up with stacks?
 You might have already seen the *stack* printed in the `GEF` and `pwndbg` context.
-Variables you declare in functions are allocated on the stack segment, as you've probably learnt in your Computer Architecture classes.
+Local variables (i.e. declared inside a function) are allocated on the stack segment, as you've probably learnt in your Computer Architecture classes.
 The stack is important for managing each function's *frame* and maintaining control flow data essential for program execution.
 What does that mean?
 Whenever you call a function directly, the generated assembly instruction is `call` ([man here](https://www.felixcloutier.com/x86/call)).
 When executed, this instruction automatically pushes the next instruction's address on the stack.
-At the end of each function, there is a high chance of encountering a `ret` (return) instruction, that automatically pops this return address and moves execution to it.
-The expression "*moving execution*" refers to changing the value of the `RIP` register.
+At the end of each function, there is a high chance of encountering a `ret` (return) instruction, that automatically pops this return address and moves execution to it (i.e. changes the value of the `RIP` register to the value of the return address).
 The CPU has multiple very fast storage units called *registers*.
 You can think of them as variables.
-Some of them are normal and used for operations, some have special properties.
-One of these special ones is `RIP`, or the `Instruction Pointer`, that can only be changed through control flow instructions -- like `call`, or `ret`, or `jmp`!
+Some of them are normal and used for operations, some have special usecases.
+One of these special ones is `RIP`, or the `Instruction Pointer`, which points to the assembly instruction currently being executed.
+The `RIP` regsiter can only be changed through control flow instructions -- like `call`, or `ret`, or `jmp`!

-Additionally, whenever the compiler sees a function call, it must generate assembly that follows the *calling convention* of the system.
+Additionally, whenever the compiler sees a function call, it must generate assembly that follows the *calling convention*[^4] of the system.
 That's just an agreement of how to pass arguments and who cleans up the stack frame.
 Ideally, every function call should leave the stack in the same way it was before the call.
 Below you can see an explanation of how the calling convention for Linux x86\_64 works:

 ![calling convention](../img/calling_convention.png)